 Menopause is a natural process that your body goes through.
 In some cases, you may not need any treatment for menopause.
 When discussing treatment for menopause with your provider, it’s about treating the symptoms of menopause that disrupt your life.
 There are many different types of treatments for the symptoms of menopause.
 The main types of treatment for menopause are:

-It’s important to talk to your healthcare provider while you are going through menopause to craft a treatment plan that works for you.
+It’s important to talk to your healthcare provider while you’re going through menopause to craft a treatment plan that works for you.
 Every person is different and has unique needs.

-During menopause, your body goes through major hormonal changes, decreasing the amount of hormones it makes, particularly estrogen and progesterone.
-Estrogen and progesterone are produced by the ovaries.
-When your ovaries no longer make enough estrogen and progesterone, hormone therapy can be used as a supplement.
-Hormone therapy boosts your hormone levels and can help relieve some symptoms of menopause.
-It’s also used as a preventative measure for osteoporosis.
+During menopause, your body goes through major hormonal changes — decreasing the amount of hormones it makes.
+Your ovaries produce estrogen and progesterone.
+When your ovaries no longer make enough estrogen and progesterone, hormone therapy can make up for lost hormones.
+Hormone therapy boosts your hormone levels and can help symptoms like hot flashes and vaginal dryness.
+It can also help prevent osteoporosis.